gabrielodom/Bioc2019pathwayPCA/README.md

 # Workshop Description

 With the advance in high-throughput technology for molecular assays, multi-omics datasets have become increasingly available.
 In this workshop, we will demonstrate using the pathwayPCA package to perform integrative pathway-based analyses of multi-omics datasets.
-In particular, we will demonstrate capabilities of pathwayPCA through three case studies
+In particular, we will demonstrate through three case studies the capabilities of pathwayPCA to

-- pathway analysis with gene selection,
+- perform pathway analysis with gene selection,
-- integrative analysis of multi-omics datasets to identify driver genes,
+- integrate multi-omics datasets to identify driver genes,
-- estimating and visualizing sample-specific pathway activities in ovarian cancer, and
+- estimate and visualize sample-specific pathway activities in ovarian cancer, and
-- identifying pathways with sex-specific effects in kidney cancer.
+- identify pathways with sex-specific effects in kidney cancer.

 ## Pre-requisites